shijin/RevenueRetention_LTVAnalysis-EdTechSubscriptionPlatform/README.md

 No sensitive personal data is included, and the dataset is used solely for analytical and educational purposes.

+The analysis focuses on aggregate patterns and trends rather than individual user behavior.

 ## Tools Used

 - Python (Pandas, NumPy, Matplotlib)